bketelsen/cayo-sysexts/docker-ce/README.md

 ## Compatibility

-This sysext should be compatible with all Fedora variants (CoreOS, Atomic Desktops, etc.) but has not been tested on systems with `moby-engine` installed such as Fedora CoreOS.
+This sysext should be compatible with all Cayo 10.